JuliaFolds2/ChunkSplitters.jl/docs/src/index.md

 Working with chunks and their respective indices also improves thread-safety compared to a naive approach based on `threadid()` indexing (see [PSA: Thread-local state is no longer recommended](https://julialang.org/blog/2023/07/PSA-dont-use-threadid/)).

 !!! compat
-    In ChunkSplitters version 3.0 the iteration with `chunks` returns the ranges of indices only.
-The retrieve the chunk indices, use `enumerate(chunks(...))`.
+    In ChunkSplitters version 2.1 the iteration with `chunks` returns the ranges of indices only.
+To retrieve the chunk indices, use `enumerate(chunks(...))`.
 Additionally, the number of chunks and the split type of chunks are assigned with keyword arguments `n`, and `split`.

+    This change is not breaking because the legacy interface (of version 2.0) is still valid, although it is no longer documented and will be deprecated in version 3.0.

 ## Installation